semantic-release/git/README.md

 ### Usage

-Options can be set within the plugin definition in the `semantic-release` configuration file:
+Options can be set within the plugin definition in the Semantic-release configuration file:

 ```json
 {